 No more dirty little secrets

 Your dirty little secret could lead to you being fined.
 The penalty is £80 and if you don’t pay it, you may be prosecuted and risk a fine of up to £2,500.
-Local Authorities or the police can give out the penalties when they spot you leaving litter anywhere that’s not a bin (putting it near a bin counts too).
+Local Authorities or the police can give out penalties when they spot you leaving litter anywhere that’s not a bin (putting it near a bin counts too).
 What’s counted as litter?
-It can be anything from cigarette butts, food and drink packaging or chewing gum to banana skins and apple cores.
+It can be anything, from cigarette butts to food and drink packaging, banana skins and apple cores.

 Why is this dirty little secret such a big deal?
 Well, apart from it just looking a mess, litter can attract rats and seagulls, damage cars, cause fires, put off tourists and disrupt businesses.